Lakens/statistical_inferences/_book/06-effectsize.md

 ## Interpreting effect sizes

 A commonly used interpretation of Cohen’s *d* is to refer to effect sizes as small (*d* = 0.2), medium (*d* = 0.5), and large (*d* = 0.8) based on benchmarks suggested by Cohen (1988).
 However, these values are arbitrary and should not be used.
 In practice, you will only see them used in a form of circular reasoning: The effect is small, because it is *d* = 0.2, and *d* = 0.2 is small.
 We see that using the benchmarks adds nothing, beyond covering up the fact that we did not actually interpret the size of the effect.
-Furthermore, any verbal classification based on benchmarks ignores the fact that any effect can be practically meaningful, such as an intervention that leads to a reliable reduction in suicide rates with an effect size of *d* = 0.1.
+Furthermore, benchmarks for what is a 'medium' and 'large' effect do not even correspond between Cohen's d and r (as explained by @mcgrath_when_2006,bsee the 'Test Yourself' Q12).
+Any verbal classification based on benchmarks ignores the fact that any effect can be practically meaningful, such as an intervention that leads to a reliable reduction in suicide rates with an effect size of *d* = 0.1.
 In other cases, an effect size of *d* = 0.1 might have no consequence at all, for example because such an effect is smaller than the just noticeable difference, and is therefore too small to be noticed by individuals in the real world.

 ## Correlations and Variance Explained